 Before you write an email, sit down and compose.
 After addressing your target audience, ask yourself why you are writing?
 What information should be highlighted to your readers?
 What are your companies ideal results?

 An email newsletter, for example, is a generic piece that is replicated and distributed multiple times over a given period.
 While larger companies tend to gravitate towards email campaigns, many small businesses today rely on community newsletters.

 A newsletter should keep people engaged and indirectly gain their interest in facets of your company.
 Avoid hard pitches, aim to create a message of opportunity, not a forceful sell.

 Let’s say you’re a safety consultant who oversees and advises the activities at construction sites.
 If you sent out a newsletter discussing current safety tips and developments at monthly intervals, your target audience, or people involved/interested in construction, will repute you as a competent and trustworthy source.

 Your Email Content Should Be Balanced and Valuable

 Sendable marketing content is not limited to newsletters; other emails, such as company updates and promotions, are just as effective.
 However, approximately 90% of your content should project as informational, not a sales pitch.
-Calls-to-Action (CTAs) are an exception, but consistently checking your tone and purpose is crucial keeping your emails out of the junk folder.
+Calls-to-Action (CTAs) are an exception, but consistently checking your tone and purpose is crucial to keeping your emails out of the junk folder.